2012 Egyptian presidential election: Mohamed ElBaradei

 At the same time, the New Wafd Party and other opposition political forces have announced that they are ready to support ElBaradei if he decided to run for the election.
 However, Mohamed ElBaradei stated that if he decides to run for the 2011 elections, he prefers to run as an independent candidate, rather than running as a candidate of any of the existing political parties.

 On 24 February 2010, ElBaradei met with several opposition leaders and notable intellects at his home in Cairo.
-The meeting was concluded with an announcement for the formation of a new non-party-political movement called "National Association for Change".
-The movement aims for general reforms in the political scene and mainly burke the Constitutional article#76 which places restrictions on true free presidential elections especially when it comes to independent candidates.
-Worth mentioning is that the banned political group the Muslim Brotherhood were represented by one of their key figures who attended the meeting however their stand in accepting a non-member of their group as a candidate is yet unclear.
-It is also unknown whether Amr Moussa the head of the Arab League who met with Elbaradei a day earlier will be part of the new movement.
+The meeting included an announcement of a new non-party-political movement known as the "National Association for Change", which called for political reform.
+A representative of the then-banned Muslim Brotherhood attended the meeting.

 On 14 January 2012, he withdrew his candidacy in protest against the Supreme Council of the Armed Forces' alleged usurpation of power as he criticised the roadmap of transition to a civilian government following the 2011 revolution.
-ElBaradei called it a "travesty" to elect a president before a new constitution has been drafted.
+ElBaradei called it a "travesty" to elect a president before a new constitution had been drafted.

-AbdElazim Negm
+Abdelazim Negm

 Abdelazim Negm is a professor of hydraulic engineering at Zagazig University and former vice dean for education and student affairs.
 He announced his candidacy on 4 March 2011, and withdrew it on 2 April 2012.